The Night Flier (film)

 The Night Flier (also known as Stephen King's The Night Flier) is a 1997 American horror film based on the 1988 short story of the same name by Stephen King.
 Directed and co-written by Mark Pavia, the film stars Miguel Ferrer as Richard Dees, a tabloid reporter who, while investigating a series of murders committed in airfields, begins to suspect that the killer may be a vampire.

-The Night Flier was filmed on location in Wilmington, North Carolina.
-It premiered in the United States on HBO on November 7, 1997, receiving a theatrical release by New Line Cinema the following year.
+The Night Flier premiered on television in the United States on HBO on November 7, 1997, receiving a limited theatrical release in the United States by New Line Cinema the following year.

 Plot

 Richard Dees is a cynical tabloid reporter whose motto is "Never believe what you publish and never publish what you believe."
-Merton Morrison, editor-in-chief at the tabloid Inside View, confides a case to him about a bloody murder in a rural airfield, committed by a passing aviator who thinks he is a vampire and registered under the name of Dwight Renfield.
-Dees refuses, but reverses his decision when two more murders are committed in another airfield, the victims drained of their blood.
-He recovers the case from Morrison who, in the meantime, had entrusted it to the novice reporter Katherine Blair, and leaves in the footsteps of the killer aboard his own light aircraft.
+Merton Morrison, his editor-in-chief at the tabloid Inside View, assigns him to investigate a series of murders at rural airfields.
+The killer is a mysterious pilot who appears to believe that he is a vampire and is registered under the name of Dwight Renfield.
+Dees initially refuses the story, and Morrison assigns it to novice reporter Katherine Blair.
+Dees later changes his mind and agrees to investigate after two more murders are committed at another airfield, the victims drained of their blood.
+Blair is outraged when Morrison gives the story to Dees, who begins using his own light aircraft to retrace the killer's path.

-Dees gathers accounts, pays bribes and even desecrates a grave for the purposes of his investigation.
-He senses that the case is stranger than it seems and receives messages telling him to stop his investigation.
-Dissatisfied with Dees' attitude, Morrison sends Blair to conduct her own parallel investigation.
-Dees offers the young woman to join forces to hunt down the killer.

-They find his trail at the Wilmington airfield and, as he no longer needs her, Dees abandons Katherine to continue alone.
-He lands at Wilmington and finds Renfield's Cessna Skymaster with dirt inside and the interior covered in blood.
-The airfield seems deserted, but Dees finds several massacred people.
-After taking photographs, he goes to the bathroom to vomit and is surprised by Renfield, who reveals his face and turns out to truly be a vampire.
-Renfield destroys Dees' photographic film and forces him to drink a little of his blood, which gives Dees visions of all the victims coming back as zombies.
-In a trance, he attacks the bodies with an axe and is shot by the police officers who arrived on the scene with Blair.
-She sees Renfield get on his plane and take off but, adopting Dees' motto, she publishes an article that portrays Dees as the killer.
+Dees gathers witness accounts and bribes officials as he conducts his investigation.
+He is amoral, caring only about sensationalizing the story: he has no scruples about desecrating a grave for a photo opportunity or taking pictures of dead victims for publication.
+As he investigates, he receives messages from Renfield warning him off the story.

+Dees grows obsessed with the story, as it appears that Renfield has hypnotic abilities often associated with vampires.
+Dees antagonizes his editor Morrison by refusing to provide an article until he finishes investigating.
+An angry Morrison sends Blair to conduct her own parallel investigation.
+Dees and Blair run into each other at a motel, and Dees convinces Blair to join forces with the promise that he will share the byline with her.

+The duo determine that Renfield has just landed at Wilmington airfield.
+Dees betrays Blair, locking her in a closet and telling her he doesn't share bylines.
+He flies to Wilmington and finds Renfield's black Cessna Skymaster, the interior covered in blood and an old photo album showing a pilot and his wife.